 The smaller bins designed to sit on your kitchen countertop are usually just meant to hold your scraps for a few days until you put them in your municipal program or a larger bin outside.

-If you’re looking for a countertop compost bin, consider this popular choice:
+However, if you are looking for a compact countertop compost bin, consider this popular choice:

 Granrosi Countertop Compost Bin

 If you want a small and nicely designed countertop compost bin to store your food scraps, the Granrosi pail is a popular choice.
 It looks great and doesn’t need to be hidden away.

 It comes with 3 integrated charcoal filters to reduce odors and combat fruit flies, plus it is designed using alloy steel.